nktice/AMD-AI/Ubuntu24.10.md

 2024-09-11 - Ubuntu 24.04 has been transitioned to 24.04.1... with that they introduced Linux Kernel 6.8.0-44 Generic, it turns out this kernel is incompatible with amdgpu-dkms .
 I had done the normal (daily) `sudo apt update -y && sudo apt upgrade -y` and got errors about amdgpu-dkms not installing, and then in the next reboot Ubuntu wouldn't start (black screen at boot).
 So beware of this upgrade, as things are disasterously broken at the present time.
 Bug report here : https://github.com/ROCm/ROCm/issues/3701   As a solution, I've worked with the current dev version of Ubuntu 24.10 - please see notes below about it.

 2024-09-12 - As a work-around given Ubuntu's issues with kernel updates, I've been attempting to use the new dev version 24.10 ( with an old kernel ).
 The notes below are my work-in-progress for that at the present time.
 Stable Diffusion, and ComfyUI function, but not TGW - where Oobabooga has loaders throwing errors, I've yet to resolve.
 I need a break now, so I am posting these here with this added note.
+Errors are noted, until I find solutions to get them resolved.

 -----